 Brooklyn has an idea to save them all.
 They grab the Quarrymen’s jet packs, and jam them into the side of the second car.
 Hudson thinks the idea is daft, but Lex explains they’re like retro-rockets.
 As the train is maybe twenty feet from the gorge, Hudson yells “whatever you’re doing, you better do it now!”
 And Brooklyn orders “Fire your…” but it’s too late, the train goes over the edge and everyone dies.
 The end.

-Actually, no. That’s what would have happened and should have happened if this episode weren’t so terrible boarded.
+Actually, no. That’s what would have happened and should have happened if this episode wasn’t so terrible boarded.
 “FIRE YOUR ENGINES!”
 Brooklyn orders and the gargoyles activate their jet packs, jet packs designed to carry one person, and they manage to successful stop the train.
 Hudson asks if he could have cut it a little closer and Brooklyn just shrugs.

 They all land on the ground, and Goliath tells them he’s never been as proud of them as he is now.
 The crowd rushes outside cheering them, and I’m sorry, this is so hokey and corny, I have trouble watching it.
 But Hudson likes the sound of that.
 Elisa emerges from the crowd to give Goliath a safe and chaste hug.
 Are they still in love in “The Goliath Chronicles” or are they just friends?